apache/gravitino/docs/docker-image-details.md

 # Developer Docker images

-You can use these kinds of the Docker images to facilitate Gravitino integration testing.
+You can use these kinds of Docker images to facilitate Gravitino integration testing.
 You can use it to test all catalog and connector modules within Gravitino.

 ## Gravitino CI Apache Hive image

-You can use this kind of images to test the catalog of Apache Hive.
+You can use this kind of image to test the catalog of Apache Hive.

 Changelog